uace-azmet/solar-radiation-viewer/README.md

 # solar-radiation-viewer
-Shiny app to explore graphs that compare measured and theoretical solar radiation by AZMet station
+Shiny app to explore graphs that compare measured and theoretical-clear-sky solar radiation by AZMet station